jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 ### Off

 Returns zero for any time and mass.
-Use it for an iron core or an ice shell, where the concentration of heat-producing elements is low enough to ignore, and as the explicit statement that radiogenics were considered and set aside rather than forgotten.

 ### Isotope

 Sums the decay of an arbitrary list of isotopes, each with its own half life.
-This is the model to use whenever the answer depends on time, because a mixture of isotopes does not decay like a single effective isotope: the short-lived members dominate early and vanish, leaving a slowly decaying long-lived tail.
-A model carrying both aluminium-26 and uranium-238 drops by orders of magnitude over the first few million years and then by only a factor of two every 4.5 billion.

 ### Fixed

 Applies one lumped specific rate to the whole layer, optionally with a single effective half life.
-It is the right model when the isotope inventory is unknown or irrelevant, when a paper quotes a single heating rate to reproduce, or when a parameter sweep wants radiogenic heating as one dial rather than four.
 Setting `average_half_life` to zero (the default) or to any non-positive value means no decay at all, and the heating is then constant for all time.

 ### Behavior at the Limits

 A half life at or below zero is treated as infinite rather than as an error, which is what makes the constant-rate case fall out of the same formula.
 A half life that is finite but smaller than the module's floor is clamped to that floor, so no decay constant is ever divided by zero.

 Evaluating a model far before its reference time asks for an exponential that would overflow.
-Both decaying models guard against this and return NaN, so a bad epoch shows up as NaN heating rather than as a silently enormous number.
+Both decaying models guard against this and return NaN, so a bad epoch shows up as NaN heating.

-## The isotope value type
+## Isotope Value Type

-One isotope is described by the `c_Isotope` struct, a plain value type with no base class and no virtual functions.
+One isotope is described by the `c_Isotope` C++ struct, a plain value type with no base class and no virtual functions.

 | Field | Meaning |
 |---|---|